 By Mariana Kirova

-It is very exciting for me because this upcycle is my first artwear project published in my favourite US magazine Altered Couture - in the winter issue 2018 (from 1 November 2017).
-This is the first out of two big happenings for me as a designer and upcycler this year (I'll post for the second soon).
+It is very exciting for me because this upcycle is my first artwear project published in my favourite US magazine Altered Couture - in the winter issue 2018 (published Nov 2017).
+This was one of the couple big happenings for me as a fashion upcycler in 2017 - 2018.

-This post is not the published article from the Altered Couture magazine.
-Here you'll find more details, information on the materials, the design and a lot of detailed photos.
+This is not the published article from the magazine, however, here you'll find more details, information on the materials, the design and plenty of photos.